Press (and other coverage)

 - The Modern Notion Podcast: 19 June 2015.
 A 10–15 minute chat about Atoms Under the Floorboards with Emma Morgenstern.
 The interview begins at 37:27.

 I dropped out of academia and the citation rat-race many years ago and I don't generally write in peer-reviewed journals.
-But if you're interested in that sort of thing, you can find about 1000 "formal" academic and technical citations to my books (and online articles) through my Google Scholar profile, a general search on Google Scholar (which gives more results), and via Google Books.
-Take all this with a pinch of salt: like everything Google does, these are automatically aggregated and very flawed.
+But if you're interested in that sort of thing, you can find academic and technical citations to my books (and online articles) through my Google Scholar profile, a general search on Google Scholar (which, for some reason, gives a lot more results), and via Google Books.
+Take all this with a pinch of salt: like everything Google does, these are automatically "aggregated" and very flawed.

 I don't use Twitter, but I do "listen" to the feedback people leave in Tweets about things I've written.
 This is one of my favourites: